-Figs.4a and 4b illustrate alternative gestural scores, this time marking (with a black bar) where a cognitively driven external supervisor would step in to constrain subsequent errors which would be generated by the TASK DYNAMIC MODEL, and which might potentially result in perceptual failure.
-Note, though, that the velar coarticulation is not included - task dynamics will take care of this automatically: planning is superfluous.
-In addition the gestural scores for /p/Eng and /p/Fr are shown as identical, as are those for /b/Eng and /b/Fr - thus capturing functional similarity.
-The solid black bars added to three of the gestural scores indicate where and when the supervisor must step in to exercise local control over the DYNAMIC SPEECH SCENARIO to prevent serious output errors, and to mark constrained coarticulation which is linguistically significant.
+Figs. 4a and 4b illustrate alternative gestural scores, this time marking (with a black bar) where a cognitively driven external supervisor would step in to constrain subsequent errors which would be generated by the TASK DYNAMIC MODEL, and which might potentially result in perceptual failure.
+Note, though, that the velar co articulation is not included - task dynamics will take care of this automatically: planning is superfluous.
+In addition the gestural scores for $/p/{Eng}$ and $/p/{Fr}$ are shown as identical, as are those for $/b/{Eng}$ and $/b/{Fr}$ - thus capturing functional similarity.
+The solid black bars added to three of the gestural scores indicate where and when the supervisor must step in to exercise local control over the DYNAMIC SPEECH SCENARIO to prevent serious output errors, and to mark constrained co articulation which is linguistically significant.
 This is information which will be recovered during perception, so should figure in the gestural score.

-No supervision is required (for the glottal opening parameter on which we are focusing) for pEng - VOT is allowed.
-But supervision is required for pFr - VOT must be prevented.
-Similarly for both bFr and bEng VOT must be prevented, so the plan instructs the supervisor to step in.
-Notice, though, that bFr is different from bEng in the supervision of glottal closure during [b].
+No supervision is required (for the glottal opening parameter on which we are focusing) for p{Eng} - VOT is allowed.
+But supervision is required for p{Fr} - VOT must be prevented.
+Similarly for both b{Fr} and b{Eng} VOT must be prevented, so the plan instructs the supervisor to step in.
+Notice, though, that b{Fr} is different from b{Eng} in the supervision of glottal closure during [b].
 It is important for French that not only should there be no VOT following the release of the [b], but there must be an attempt to produce vocal cord vibration throughout the stop.
 In English, however, vocal cord vibration during the stop phase is not of linguistic significance and will not be recovered during perceptual processing - so it can be allowed to fail.

 In all cases where supervision is indicated on the score there is a plan to employ the supervisor - but the score does not say how the supervisor is to operate.
 The supervisor has cognitive knowledge of how to manipulate the parameters of the TASK DYNAMIC MODEL to produce the necessary effects to maintain phonological integrity and thus optimise the chances of perceptual success.
-Cognitive supervision is necessary because the TASK DYNAMIC MODEL itself has no predictive capacity.
 But this knowledge is itself irrelevant to the plan and to the perceptual recovery of significant gestural information.